MarripalleBhagyasree/Social-Media-Feed/README.md

 2. React and Next.js Concepts:

 a.
 Server Components:
-The `app/layout.tsx` and `app/page.tsx` are server components by default in Next.js 13+.
+The app/layout.tsx and app/page.tsx are server components by default in Next.js 13+.
 They're rendered on the server, improving initial page load performance and SEO.

 b.
 Client Components:
-Components like `RegistrationForm.tsx`, `Feed.tsx`, and `Post.tsx` are marked with "use client" directive.
+Components like RegistrationForm.tsx, Feed.tsx, and Post.tsx are marked with use client directive.
 This allows them to use React hooks and handle client-side interactivity.

 c.
 State Management:
-The application uses React's `useState` hook for local state management.
-For example, in the `Feed` component, we manage the state of posts:
+The application uses React's useState hook for local state management.
+For example, in the Feed component, we manage the state of posts:

 const [posts, setPosts] = useState(initialPosts)

 d.
 Props and Component Composition:
 The application demonstrates how to pass props between components.
-For instance, the `Post` component receives props from the `Feed` component:
+For instance, the Post component receives props from the Feed component:

 <Post
   key={post.id}